 Original version of ramble #1 printed in the Floyd Press, 2013.

 This omnium gatherum called Floydiana would be incomplete without a celebration of hiking through Floyd by road, trail, and sidewalk.
-This chapter, containing three hikes, is leatherbound: two pairs of hiking boots and one pair of size 5 1/2 Smartfits.Marge and I turned off Rt.
+Chapter 8, which promise three excursions, is leather-bound: by two pairs of hiking boots and one pair of size 5 1/2 Smartfits.Marge and I turned off Rt.
 221 onto Epperly Mill Rd., south a mile or so from town, then parked on the shoulder next to a raspberry bush.
-We worked to close the Subaru door against downhill gravity, and started hiking.
-We noticed a few huffs after a winter month spent on the coast and in Florida.
+After laboring to close the Subaru door against downhill gravity, we started hiking.
+A few huffs testified to a winter month spent on the South Carolina coast and in Florida.
 Reaching the crest, we gazed to the right at the February sun as it just managed to beam over the hills.
 The cheerful blue sky was getting serious.

 Barking dogs, a breed familiar to walkers, got pulled inside by an accommodating owner.
-Now on the left, a pair of ears–prominent black ones making a V. A few of the animals regarded us from a pen.
+Now on the left, a pair of ears–prominent black ones forming a V. A couple of other animals regarded us from a pen.
 Mules?
 Donkeys?
 But one pair had a sort of beige spotted coat.
 “Llama!” exclaimed Marge.
 “No, alpaca,” she amended.
-Now as we passed the statue of an angel reading, I felt kinda sorry for it: why not put the book down and join us?!
+Now as we passed the statue of an angel reading, I felt kinda sorry for it, or her: why not put the book down and join us?!
 Near the end of a long slope, we drew opposite a sort of barn that framed two black rectangles, one of which in turn framed a long black nose with a white streak down the middle.
 “Hi, horsie.”
 No motion.
-We remembered feeding it grass over the fence in summer.
+We remembered handing it grass over the fence in summer.

 We came to the old mill on Dodd Creek with a north-face hill looming behind it.
 This relic, write Franklin F. Webb and Ricky L. Cox, “seems as likely as any to survive the 21st century.”
 Reasons: luck, care, and “the skill of the mill’s designer and builder,” John William Epperly, 1856-1931.
 (The Water-Powered Mills of Floyd County, Virginia: Illustrated Histories, 1770-2010.
 Jefferson, N.C. and London: McFarland, 2012, p.
 283.)
-For a brief reminiscence on the former mill’s value to new countercultural folks, see the chapter “Came Here: ‘Hippies are from California.'”
+For a brief reminiscence on the former mill’s value to new countercultural folks, see Chapter 26.

 Another Floyd County icon filled the driveway, a converted school bus.
 A 1999 International, it was orange with a blue grill complemented by a lavender hood and fenders.
-Working near a dog pen was someone we recognized as Val, last seen pirouetting on the Winter Sun Hall as our daughter taught an Improvisational Dance class.
-Now a resident of the former mill.
-All three of us admired a tree almost made of burls, a creation from Wizard of Oz with its bare, waving arms.
+At work near a dog pen was someone we recognized as Val, last seen pirouetting on the Winter Sun Hall as our daughter taught an Improvisational Dance class.
+Now a resident of the former mill, she joined us to admire a tree almost made of burls, apparently a creation from Wizard of Oz with its bare, waving arms.
 I had to touch–well, caress–one of its quirky, authentic, rough-barked bulges.
 We surveyed a hillside pasture where a full moon rolled up or down one of the impossibly protracted limbs of an oak.

 As the air cooled, we hiked farther.
 A car halted: “Do you need a ride?”
 “No, thanks, we need a walk” (and a safe interval from an unvarnished pair).
 At the bridge over Dodd Creek, the paved road became dirt.
 Nearby on each side downstream, flat stones either composed the pediments of the former bridge or once aided the milling process.
 History heavily mute.
-By contrast, the high-tension wires uphill spat loudly from a present-day source of energy that can only be called an Eiffelectric Tower.
+By contrast, the high-tension wires uphill spat loudly from an Eiffelectric Tower.

 Look upstream—how deeply it cuts into brown banks, how it curves, how its dark flow, hastened by only-remembered rain, mirrors a somehow stationary tree.
 Where is Fred with his camera?
 Somehow the moon keeps following us.
 And look!
 An ebony silhouette abides far off in cow-solitude.

 As we turned back at dusk, Val met us by a remnant of snow and offered a tour of her place, floor by floor.
 On the walls hung primitive-style art from an earlier gallery, and from the ceiling hung iron wheels and gears.
 Big fireplace on the first floor but true warmth only on the third.
-Privileged views of the creek and of the steep, wooded hill from windows and deck. (“The water is polluted,” declared Val.
+Privileged views of the creek and of the steep, wooded hill from windows and deck.
+“The water is polluted,” declared Val.
 “It’s a shame.
-Dead animals.”)
-Then a tour of the bus named “Valhalla,” which Val had converted to a motor home and driven to sixteen states on behalf of the ASPCA (American Society for the Prevention of Cruelty to Animals).
+Dead animals.”
+Then a tour of the bus named “Valhalla,” which she had converted to a motor home and driven to sixteen states on behalf of the ASPCA (American Society for the Prevention of Cruelty to Animals).

 On the way back, we detected hoof-beats and breath as our horse loped unseen into the stable.
-The wind had become a little January.
-Cars passed, as did one headlight pulling a scooter.
-‘Way across the valley and up the ridge we could make out the house next door to ours because of its floodlights.
-Home.
-Footsteps in the dark.
-A bit scary.
-Angel now invisible.
-Ahh, wheels.On another stick-poking ramble, Marjory and I followed Penn Rd. west from Rt.
+The wind had become a bit January.
+Cars passed, as did a solitary headlight pulling a scooter.
+‘Way across the valley and up the ridge we could make out the house next door to ours because of its floodlights: home ahead.
+Footsteps in the dark, a little scary.
+Angel now invisible, book illegible.
+Ahh, wheels.On another stick-poking ramble, Marjory and I followed Penn Rd.
+NW westward from Rt.
 8, downhill and then uphill past the back of the Town of Floyd sign.
-As it grew smaller behind us, we kept climbing a few tenths of a mile, as measured by the clack of my helper against the pavement.
+As the notice grew smaller behind us, we kept climbing a few tenths of a mile, as measured by the clack of my helper against the pavement.
 At the crest we began a downward hike toward the countryside and the late-afternoon September.
-Eventually we halted to take in a vista on the right, feeling like winners of a contest to earn the privilege:
+Eventually we halted to take in a vista on the right, feeling like winners of a contest:

 The steep hillside to the north helped to form a valley with bottomland and with the opposite hills, which were rose in two scalloped levels, one above and behind the other.
 This topography was mainly chewed-off pastureland dotted at random with hardwoods and cedars, dark on the bright green, each casting a shadow to our right.
 One area of the opposite slope was terraced by rows of brownish-orange dirt.
-Other trees hid Dodd Creek ‘way down to our left as it wound from under the Rt.
-221 bridge a mile from the crest of Penn Rd.
-Part of the stream was silver-blue-visible as it curved toward us before turning back north and then running east into a forest (and eventually beneath Rt.
+Other trees hid Dodd Creek far down to our left as it wound from under the Rt.
+221 bridge a mile from our vantage point atop Penn Rd.
+One ribbon of stream was silver-blue-visible as it curved toward us before turning back north and then running east into a forest (and eventually beneath Rt.
 8).
 Dark cows planted themselves near the water, typically facing the sun; a few stood in it, and a calf made its way across.
-The wind made a continual soft whoosh and cicadas made a high-pitched ululation.
+The wind made a continual soft whoosh and cicadas a high-pitched ululation.
 Is that the gurgling creek we hear or is it the vegetation-scented wind in the leaves?

 Now what was that embedded in the sidewalk?
 “Water?” he repeated after me uncertainly.
-I decided not to explain an encircled heptagon.
+I decided not to venture explaining the concept of an encircled heptagon.

 And I made no attempt to share a sense of immeasurable irony.
 For these two objects, manufactured in New York and Indiana, operated across Locust St. and downhill from the statue of the Confederate Soldier.
-Also across the street from the former law office of Confederate veteran James L. Lucas (earlier chapter).
+Also across the street from the law office of “Captain” Tompkins.

-After noting a few leaves and bugs, we came upon another sight–massive, ancient roots–organic rather than geometric, now as lifeless as the manufactured items but once vital.
+After noting a few leaves and bugs, we came upon another sight–massive, ancient roots–now as lifeless as the manufactured items but once vital.
 I lifted the boy so he could behold the flat-topped product of the saw:

-His trail guide offered a few quick thoughts on age, on the passage of time, on the great tree that wasn’t there, philosophy that went over his hat.
-Now it was time for a rest in front of 204 West Main Street, where we reviewed passing cars, trucks, and motorcycles, some of them drawing on noisy power to get up the slope:
+His trail guide offered a few quick thoughts on age, on the passage of time, on the great tree that wasn’t there–philosophy that went over his hat.
+Now it was time for a rest in front of 204 West Main Street, where we reviewed cars, trucks, and motorcycles, some of them drawing on noise to get up the slope: